19hours/sg-statutes/Acts/Income Tax Act.md

 (9) This section shall not apply to —

-(a) any interest derived from any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2013, subject to such conditions as the Minister may impose;
+(a) any interest derived from any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2018, subject to such conditions as the Minister may impose;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

 (b) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017, subject to such conditions as the Minister may impose.